GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 ### Protect oxTrust with passport

-Navigate to "Configuration" > "Manage Authentication" > "Default Authentication".
-In the field labelled "oxTrust acr" choose "passport_social".
-This will force oxTrust use the Passport authentication flow instead of another already in use, like the standard user + password authentication.
-Finally, press the "Update button".
+Navigate to `Configuration` > `Manage Authentication` > `Default Authentication`.
+In the field labelled `oxTrust acr` choose `passport_social`.
+This will force oxTrust to use the Passport authentication flow.
+Finally, press `Update`.

-### Test
+### Testing

 #### About passport logs

 The location of passport logs is `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can tweak this by altering Passport's configuration file.
 For more information see [Log level](#log-level).

-In addition to passport node logs, the log statements of the custom script are key.
+In addition to passport logs, the log statements of the custom script are key.
 You can find those in file `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.

 #### Provider selection page

-Wait for 1 minute for passport to pick configuration changes.
+Wait for 1 minute for passport to pickup configuration changes.
 Open a separate browsing session (e.g incognito) and try accessing oxTrust: `https://<domain-name>/identity`.
-You will be presented a form like the one shown below:
+You should be presented with a form like the one shown below:

 ![provider selection form](../img/user-authn/passport/provider_selection.png)

-On the right, a list of external identity providers will be populated.
-To start, simply check the user + password authentication is working (use the fields provided on the left only), then log out.
+On the right, your external identity providers will be populated.
+To start, simply confirm the username + password authentication flow is working (use the fields provided on the left only), then log out.

-Proceed to click on the icons for social login, if your setup was correct, you'll be able to login after getting past the login form at the social site.
+Next, attempt to use one of the social login options you've configured.
+If your setup was correct, you'll be prompted for authentication at the external provider, then redirected back to oxTrust as an authenticated user.

 !!!
 Note:
-    Once you have supplied login credentials at social site, you won't be requested for them more unless your session expires or you explicitly log out.
+    Once you have supplied login credentials at an external provider, you won't be prompted for them again until your session expires or you explicitly log out of the external provider.

-If you get an error page, for example, one like below, double check your configuration and check your Internet access.
+If you get an error page, for example, like the one below, double check your configuration and Internet access.

 ![Error](../img/user-authn/passport/general_error.png)

-If you still have trouble, feel free to open a [support ticket](https://support.gluu.org) for further assistance.
+If you are stuck and need additional assistance, open a ticket on [Gluu support](https://support.gluu.org).

 #### Check user profile

-Once oxTrust login is successful, check user data: Go to "Personal" > "Profile".
-Alternatively you can use the browsing session you initially opened with administrator privileges and go to "Users" > "Manage people" to inspect the recently created entry.
+Once oxTrust login is successful, check user data: Navigate to `Personal` > `Profile`.
+Alternatively you can use the browsing session you initially opened with administrator privileges and navigate to `Users` > `Manage people` to inspect the recently created entry.

-To check the actual profile data received in Passport side, check this [section](#inspecting-profile-data).
+To check the actual profile data received in Passport, check this [section](#inspecting-profile-data).

 If you modify some aspect of your profile in the social site and attempt to relogin, the attribute updates will also be applied in local Gluu LDAP.

 ## Making other applications use Passport authentication flow

+In the previous section we experimented with an authentication flow to access oxTrust.
+There are two ways to force other applications to leverage the inbound identity authentication flow:

+1. To make this workflow the default authentication workflow for all apps, in oxTrust navigate to `Configuration` > `Manage Authentication` and set the `default_acr` value to `passport_social`.
-For convenience, in previous section we experimented an authentication flow to access oxTrust.
-To make an application leverage your existing Gluu Passport configuration, adjust your code so the authorization request sends as `acr_value` the string `passport_social`, that is, the name of the custom interception script you enabled initially.
+1. To make specific apps leverage this flow, adjust the code in your app so the authorization request sends as `acr_value` the string `passport_social` (the name of the custom interception script you enabled to support this workflow).

 For more information on `acr_value` manipulation, check this [page](../admin-guide/openid-connect/index.md#authentication).